David S. Pumpkins: Saturday Night Live

-Pumpkins first appeared in the fourth episode of SNL's 42nd season in a later uploaded to YouTube with the title "Haunted Elevator (ft.
+Pumpkins first appeared in the fourth episode of SNL's 42nd season in a skit later uploaded to YouTube with the title "Haunted Elevator (ft.
 David S. Pumpkins)".
 In it, a couple (played by Beck Bennett and Kate McKinnon) enters an attraction named 100 Floors of Frights in which a "Hellevator" operator (Kenan Thompson) opens elevator doors to reveal various characters that scare the couple with traditionally scary scenes.
 On the 49th floor, the doors open to reveal two dancing skeletons alongside David S. Pumpkins wearing a black and orange pumpkin-themed suit.
 Instead of being scared, the couple is mystified and asks what Pumpkins is meant to represent and why he is part of the ride.
 In response, Pumpkins says that he is "his own thing" and that the skeletons (Moynihan and Day) standing next to him on most floors (73 out of 100) of the elevator are "part of it".
 Pumpkins insists that he is there to "scare the hell out of you", but manages only to confuse the passengers.
 The elevator visits several other floors, at some of which Pumpkins continues to appear, until the ride stops at the final level.
 The door opens on just the skeletons, whereupon Pumpkins appears right behind the guests and shout-asks "Any questions?", successfully giving them a fright.

 Two episodes later, SNL host Dave Chappelle made a reference to David S. Pumpkins in a sketch titled "Jheri's Place".
 After the "sketch gone wrong", Chappelle jokingly says that he thought his failed character "was going to be the next David S. Pumpkins".